He can’t risk his hurting heart…

 This book is approximately 82,000 words

-When their unlikely friendship takes a turn for the sexy, both men try to steer clear of trouble.
-Nash believes he’s too set in his ways for Mason, and Mason worries that his family’s reputation will ruin any future with Nash.
-Burning up the sheets in secret is a surefire way to crash and burn, and discovery forces a heart-wrenching decision—is love worth the risk of losing everything?
+When their unlikely friendship takes a sexy turn, they try to keep things casual.
+Nash believes he’s too set in his ways for Mason, and Mason worries that his family’s behavior will ruin any future with Nash.
+But they can’t control their sheet-scorching passion.
+Or their deepening feelings.
+Hard choices loom.
+Is a future together worth the risks?

-Trust with a Chaser is a 75,000 word stand-alone gay romance with a May/December theme, a hot law-enforcement hero, opposites attract, plenty of sexy times, and one hard-fought, guaranteed happy ending with no cliffhangers.
+Trust with a Chaser is a May/December stand-alone gay romance with a hot hero in uniform, opposites attract, plenty of sexy times, and one hard-fought, guaranteed happy ending with no cliffhangers.
+The book has a new cover, but the same fan-favorite story inside!

 Lieutenant Apollo Floros can ace tactical training missions, but being a single dad to his twin daughters is more than he can handle.
 He needs live-in help, and he’s lucky a friend’s younger brother needs a place to stay.
 He’s surprised to see Dylan all grown up with a college degree…and a college athlete’s body.
 Apollo’s widowed heart may still be broken, but Dylan has his blood heating up.